richardupright/TF-cronos/README.md

 1.  create the file "identity .tf"\
 	This is the conf file that will specify which provider to use (Okta), and then add a custom attributes to the user schema.
 	The name of the file does not matter, Terraform will go through every .tf files located in the directory.
+	When Terraform reads this file, he sees the variables declared but not initialized (no attributes are configured) so it will look for a .tfvars file to fill any variables it can.
   ```
 	  variable "org_name" {}
 	  variable "api_token" {}